The PSHE curriculum provides learning opportunities and experiences which enable pupils to:

 - Form and maintain satisfying relationships.

 The Sex and Relationships Programme is mainly taught as part of the PSHE curriculum by the class teacher.
 However some elements are included and taught through other subjects, for example Science.
-Puberty is taught in Year 5 and 6 although sex and relationships is delivered as part of a spiral curriculum throughout the school.
+Puberty is introduced in Year 4 although sex and relationships is delivered as part of a spiral curriculum throughout the school.

 Parents have the right to withdraw their child from the non-biological aspects of sex education.
 However they are not able to withdraw their children from those aspects of sex education that occur as part of the National Curriculum for Science.